 In the example above, the cheaper location would result in Person A spending 21% of his net salary on rent (without utilities and fees).
 The more expensive location would push this up to 36% that he would have to shell out for the same apartment, but in a pricier location.

-More than worth a second thought I would say.
+Definitely worth a second though.
 So, with that revelation ringing in your head, let’s have a look at how Germany’s top cities compare as an example.

-Looking at overall average rents is a good yardstick to ascertain which cities are generally the least expensive.
+Looking at overall average rents is a good yardstick to measure the best value cities in Germany.
 These averages are all based on existing rents though.
 Meaning the data is skewed by tenants who have been paying the same (low) rent for the past 10, sometimes even 15 years!

 Rental contracts in Germany often didn’t used to have rent increase clauses, which means that any rent increases had historically been by mutual negotiation between landlord and tenant.
 This would have been based on the normal average rent criteria for apartments according to building age and renovation standard in the particular neighbourhood of a city.